BrianDShep/sample-test-plans/TESTPLAN-account-creation.md

+# Account test plan

 ### Account creation
 Ensure that a user is able to successfully create an account.

 Steps for each account creation:
 1. Restart your dev environment